Foreign bodies in dogs

 - Abdominal pain and whimpering or growling when you touch their tummy

 - Loss of appetite

 If left untreated, foreign body obstruction is sadly a very severe and life-threatening condition.
 Objects may lead to poisoning or tears in the stomach and intestines and could lead to death within as little as 4 days.
-The quicker is it noticed, the better chance they have at making a speedy recovery.
+The quicker it is noticed, the better chance they have of making a speedy recovery.

 Signs for a foreign body in the skin can be quite different to something they’ve ingested, and these might not show until an infection has set it in.
 Symptoms include: